-Mercure Welcome Melbourne’s hotel accommodation is located in the city centre of Melbourne only minutes walks from the central train hub Flinders Station and with free city centre loop tram stop right on the hotel’s doorstep.
+Mercure Welcome Melbourne’s hotel accommodation is located in the City Centre of Melbourne only minutes away from the central train hub Flinders Station and is within the City Circle tram loop, which is free public transportation.

-Located right on one of Melbourne’s most famous shopping dstinations, Little Bourke Street, you walk out of the hotel and within a minute you’re either walking through the doors of Melbourne David Jones, Melbourne flagship store, or the Myers Melbourne shopping centre, or Emporium – the choice is yours!
+Located right on one of Melbourne’s most famous shopping destinations, Little Bourke Street, you walk out of the hotel and within a minute you’re either walking through the doors of David Jones, Myers Melbourne , or Emporium shopping centre – the choice is yours!

-Located on the southern coast of Australia’s eastern seaboard, Melbourne is perhaps Australia’s most cultured and politically conservative city.
-Melbourne features include Victorian-era architecture, bounteous cultural institutions museums, art galleries, theatres and spaciously landscaped parks and gardens.
-Its 3.5 million population is multicultural and entirely sports-mad.
+Located on the Southern coast of Australia’s Eastern seaboard, Melbourne is perhaps Australia’s most cultured and exciting city.
+Melbourne features include Victorian-era architecture, cultural institutions, museums, art galleries, theatres and spaciously landscaped parks and gardens.
+Its 3.5 million population is multicultural and places a large importance on the Australian Football League (AFL)

 Melbourne prides itself on being a great city.
 It's hardly surprising, with its spectacular combination of old and new architecture, elegant streetscapes, harmonious ethnic communities and lavish parks & gardens.
 Include Australia's best dining; an efficient transit system and a packed events calendar and you have all the ingredients for one of the most enlightened and liveable cities in the world.